Stories and news from FortisBC

 How to prevent carbon monoxide exposure

 Preventative maintenance of your natural gas appliances can help keep you and your loved ones safe this heating season.
-To avoid unexpected issues, like a carbon monoxide (CO) leak, taking care of your natural gas appliances is a top priority.
+To avoid unexpected issues, like a carbon monoxide (CO) leak, it’s important to make servicing your natural gas appliances annually a top priority.

-We’ve seen an increase in incidents involving CO that have made headlines.
-Recently, Anna Faris and some members of her family were experiencing what they thought was altitude sickness while at a rented home in North Lake Tahoe.
+The symptoms of CO poisoning can be easy to misdiagnose.
+Actress, Anna Faris and her family thought they were experiencing altitude sickness at a rented home in Lake Tahoe.
 When receiving medical treatment, they found out their symptoms were actually due to CO exposure.
-Closer to home, several people were exposed to CO in Pitt Meadows due to a problem with the heating, ventilation and air conditioning (HVAC) system.
+Closer to home, several people were exposed to CO in Pitt Meadows due to a problem with the heating, ventilation and air conditioning (HVAC) system in their building.

 In both cases, these incidents could have been prevented.